 This is the most significant contribution to the price/quality variation on the market is almost always the thickness of the slabs.
 There are a bunch of reasons for this:

 Calibration is the most common reason that slabs will vary in price.
-Once quarried, there is an option to calibrate all slabs to the same thickness so they are easier to lay quickly as, in theory, the area will be much easier to keep level due to the regulated thickness of the slabs.
+Once quarried, there is an option to calibrate all slabs to the same thickness so they are easier to lay quickly as the area will be much easier to keep level due to the regulated thickness of the slabs.

 This will increase the price slightly from the raw quarried slabs but should earn itself back with the time that it saves in the process.
 Uncalibrated slabs will likely have a cheaper m2 price, so keep on eye out for this.